dancejod/Geoinformatika_22/Moravec_operator/README.md

 ## Usage

 Put `moravec.py` in the same directory as your image.
 Execute the script.
+If needed, rewrite the default string `lena.tif` on line 186 to the title of your image (with an extension).
 The script returns a `.csv` file containing coordinates of detected edge points and a `.tif` file of the image's edge map.

 ### Customization